Germany: Victims of fatal train attack identified as 2 teens

-BERLIN (AP) — A 33-year-old man arrested on suspicion of fatally stabbing two teenagers and injuring five other passengers on a train in northern Germany had been released from pretrial detention a week ago and had previous criminal convictions, investigating officials said Thursday.
+BERLIN (AP) — A 33-year-old man suspected of killing two teenagers and injuring seven other passengers on a train in northern Germany was released from pretrial detention a week ago and had previous criminal convictions, German news outlets reported Thursday.

-The man, who was identified as Ibrahim A., a stateless Palestinian who came to Germany in 2014, allegedly stabbed multiple people Wednesday afternoon on a regional train traveling from Kiel to Hamburg.
-A 17-year-old girl and a 19-year-old man died of their wounds, authorities said.
+The man, who was identified as a stateless Palestinian who came to Germany in 2014, allegedly stabbed multiple people Wednesday afternoon on a regional train traveling from Kiel to Hamburg.
+A A 16-year-old girl and a 19-year-old man died of their wounds, authorities said.

-Two victims were still in life-threatening condition and two others were severely injured.
-One person was slightly injured, police said.

-Other passengers overwhelmed the suspect, who was treated at a hospital for slight injuries and is in police custody, local police said at a press conference in Kiel.
+Other passengers overwhelmed the suspect, who was treated at a hospital for slight injuries and is in police custody, German news agency dpa reported.

-Police and prosecutors said that the suspect’s criminal record included convictions including for another stabbing incident, sexual assault, grievous bodily harm, and shoplifting.
-German dpa agency said he had been in pretrial custody for a year because of another knife crime in Hamburg, before being released a week ago.
+German newspapers Bild and Welt reported that his criminal record included convictions for sexual assault, dangerous bodily harm, abuse of credit cards and shoplifting.

-Before he was registered in Kiel, the suspect also lived in Hamburg and in the western state of North Rhine-Westphalia.

 Police and prosecutors were investigating possible motives for the attack, which happened as the train approached the town of Brokstedt.